imnishant/Banker-Algorithm/README.md

 # Banker-Algorithm
-This program is implementation of Banker's Algorithm in Java.
+This program is implementation of Banker's Algorithm in Java 8.